 At this time, we are offering both in-person and telemedicine appointments.
 Schedule an appointment.
 If you need anything in the meantime, you can always contact Dr. Saleh directly at firstname.lastname@example.org

 Call our main line at 972-566-6686 to schedule

 We are monitoring the situation very closely and will inform all patients with any changes.
 On April 24, the Task Force for The American Society for Reproductive Medicine (ASRM) recommended the gradual and judicious resumption of reproductive care.
 On May 18 and May 26, Governor Greg Abbott issued Executive Orders for the second phase of Open Texas.
 At this time, we have re-started all fertility treatments while implementing CDC and OSHA recommendations to protect everyone.

 Information for Patients Coming Into The Office:

 - Patients are to come alone and are no longer allowed to bring visitors.

 - All patients are required to follow specific protective measures prior to entry.

 - All patients must wear a mask upon entry into the center and must keep it on at all times.

-- All patients, upon entry, must have their temperature taken.
-If the temperature is greater than or equal to 100.4 F, then they must go home and contact their primary care physician.
+- All patients and staff must have their temperature taken upon entry.
+If a temperature is greater than or equal to 100.4 F, then they must go home and contact their primary care physician.

 - All patients must sign a COVID-19 virus waiver of understanding and a “Consent To Treat” form if they wish to pursue treatments.